-Nashville Energy Works (NEW) was formed by Mayor Karl Dean’s Office of Environment and Sustainability and is now administered by Hands On Nashville.
-NEW connects Davidson County homeowners with easy-to-understand information and the right resources to help you lower your utility bills by making home energy improvements that help residents in their home, businesses and best Nashville restaurants alike.
+We were formed by the Office of Environment and Sustainability and is now administered by Hands On Nashville.
+Our goal connects Davidson County homeowners with easy-to-understand information and the right resources to help you lower your utility bills by making home energy improvements that help residents in their home, businesses and best Nashville restaurants alike.

 These improvements can:

 Opportunities listed are provided to Davidson County residents by government agencies, utility companies and nonprofit organizations.
-NEW makes every attempt to be inclusive of all stakeholders representing these sectors.
+We make every attempt to be inclusive of all stakeholders representing these sectors.

 From in-home energy consultations to comprehensive improvement projects with financial incentives, there are a wide array of programs and options available to every Nashville homeowner.